Skip to main content

 Radar respects standard Android location permissions.

 For background tracking or geofencing with responsive mode, and if targeting API level 29 or above, Radar also requires the new ACCESS_BACKGROUND_LOCATION permission.
-You must add the ACCESS_BACKGROUND_LOCATION permission to your manifest manually:
+You must add the ACCESS_BACKGROUND_LOCATION permission to your manifest manually.
+To start a foreground service or use the continuous tracking preset, you must add the FOREGROUND_SERVICE_LOCATION permission:

 <manifest xmlns:android="http://schemas.android.com/apk/res/android">